rikesahn/Mid_Term_Project/README.md

 	- Boxplots for outliers

 3. Prepare the data for modelling
-	Dropping columns with multicorrelation
+	- Dropping columns with multicorrelation
-	Transformation / processing
+	- Transformation / processing
-	Normalization
+	- Normalization
-	Remove outliers
+	- Remove outliers
-Scaling numerical variables
+	- Scaling numerical variables
-	encoding categorical variables
+	- Encoding categorical variables
 DAY 2- Tuesday
-Predictive Modelling
+4. Predictive Modelling
-	linear regression
+	- Linear regression
-	Other models necessary / useful (log regression & others in sklearn) Interpret the results
+	- Other models necessary / useful (log regression & others in sklearn)
+	- Interpret the results
-	Metrics: R-square, P-values, plot regression and errors / residuals Dig deeper with the models that perform best Improving the model
+	- Metrics: R-square, P-values, plot regression and errors / residuals
+	- Dig deeper with the models that perform best
+	- Improving the model
-	Compare the predictions
-(using the same measures of accuracy as a benchmark for each model) Find model that best fits the data
+	- Compare the predictions (using the same measures of accuracy as a benchmark for each model)
+ 	- Find model that best fits the data

 DAY 3- Wednesday
-Presentation
+5. Presentation
-	Make a draft presentation with preliminary plots (by Wednesday) Developing visualizations with Tableau
+	- Make a draft presentation with preliminary plots (by Wednesday)
+	- Developing visualizations with Tableau
-     	Prepare presentation
+     	- Prepare presentation

 DAY 4 -Thursday
-Practice the presentation (2, 3 times)
+	-Practice the presentation (2, 3 times)
-Buffer
+	-Buffer

 DAY 5 - Friday
-Presenting
+6. Presenting